reab5555/TikTok-AI-Video-Analysis-Pipeline/README.md

 ## Introduction

-This project builds an analytics pipeline on Google Cloud to evaluate TikTok videos.
+This project builds an analytics pipeline on the Cloud to evaluate TikTok videos.
 It integrates data extraction, storage, AI processing, and warehousing to analyze engagement KPIs and AI-derived content metrics, including surprising elements.

 ## Overview